 The senior leaders-Provost and vice presidential level administrators-are evaluated annually by the President.
 The BOV evaluates the President annually.
-There is no formal evaluation of the governing board of the College.
 The deans of the five schools are evaluated by their faculty and department heads and by the Provost.
 Individuals are required to provide plans for addressing any concerns identified in the evaluation processes.